hazelcast/hazelcast-reference-manual/src/WAN.md

 When using Active-Active Replication, multiple clusters can simultaneously update the same entry in a distributed data structure.
 You can configure a merge policy to resolve these potential conflicts, as shown in the above example configuration (using the `merge-policy` sub-element under the `wan-replication-ref` element).

+Hazelcast provides the following merge policies for map:

+- `com.hazelcast.map.merge.PutIfAbsentMapMergePolicy`: Incoming entry merges from the source map to the target map if it does not exist in the target map.
+- `com.hazelcast.map.merge.HigherHitsMapMergePolicy`: Incoming entry merges from the source map to the target map if the source entry has more hits than the target one.
+- `com.hazelcast.map.merge.PassThroughMergePolicy`: Incoming entry merges from the source map to the target map unless the incoming entry is not null.
+- `com.hazelcast.map.merge.LatestUpdateMapMergePolicy`: Incoming entry merges from the source map to the target map if the source entry has been updated more recently than the target entry.
+Please note that this merge policy can only be used when the clusters' clocks are in sync.

 ### WAN Replication Additional Information